shuienko/rpostsummarybot/README.md

     Create a directory named `config` and place your `.env` file inside it.
     ```bash
     mkdir config
-    # Create and edit config/.env with your variables
+    # Copy the example file and edit with your settings
+    cp env.example config/.env
     nano config/.env
     ```